-- No child will be allowed to ride in the front seat. - Children will remain seated and wearing a seat belt at all times. - Children will not be left unattended in the vehicle. - Children will not be permitted to stand or sit on the floor of a moving vehicle and their arms, legs, and heads will remain inside the vehicle at all times. - All children required by each state's respective laws will be transported in the appropriate safety seat (e.g., booster seats). - Both Instructors and children will be required to wear a mask during transportation.
+- No child will be allowed to ride in the front seat. - Children will remain seated and wearing a seat belt at all times. - Children will not be left unattended in the vehicle. - Children will not be permitted to stand or sit on the floor of a moving vehicle and their arms, legs, and heads will remain inside the vehicle at all times. - As required by each state's respective laws, all children will be transported in the appropriate safety seat for their age (e.g., booster seats).